qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 :menulabel:`Apply group` and then the group name added before.
 There is a second way to add several symbols into group: just select a group and click
 |mActionOnGroup| and choose **Group Symbols**.
 All symbols display a checkbox
-allow you to add the symbol into the selected groups.
+that allow you to add the symbol into the selected groups.
 When finished, you can click on the same button, and choose **Finish Grouping**.

 Create **Smart Symbols** is similar to creating group, but instead select